Skip to main content

 What is the Sexual Battery Law in Ohio?

-There is a related charge called sexual battery that involves similar circumstances, but also often involves a social dynamic in which the victim is unable to resist the perpetrator.
-This may include a teacher, mental health professional, or prison guard.
+There is a related charge known as sexual battery, which encompasses similar situations but often involves a social dynamic where the victim is unable to resist the perpetrator, such as cases involving a teacher, mental health professional, or prison guard.

-• Coercion by any means that prevented resistance
+• Coercion by any means that prevents resistance.

-• The perpetrator knew that the victim’s ability to resist was substantially impaired
+• The perpetrator’s awareness that the victim’s ability to resist was substantially impaired.

-• The victim was unaware of the sexual act being committed
+• The victim is unaware of the sexual act being committed.

-• The perpetrator was a parent or guardian
+• The perpetrator is a parent or guardian of the victim.

-• The perpetrator had some supervisory authority over the victim
+• The perpetrator has some form of supervisory authority over the victim.

-• Hire a criminal defense attorney with extensive experience handling rape cases.
+• Hire a criminal defense attorney who has extensive experience with rape cases.

-• Collect and preserve any documents or records relating to the charges including emails, letters, phone messages, or receipts that might provide an alibi at the time of the incident.
+• Gather and secure any documents or records related to the charges, such as emails, letters, phone messages, or receipt, that could serve as an alibi at the time of the incident.

-• List all potential witnesses that may have information about the incident.
+• Compile a list of all potential witnesses who may have information about the incident.

 There are also some things that you should avoid doing at all costs:

-• Do not attempt to talk or communicate in any way with the victim.
+• Do not attempt to communicate with the victim in any way.

-• Do not talk to police or investigators without your lawyer present.
+• Avoid speaking to police or investigators without your lawyer present.

-• Do not agree to take any tests like DNA tests or provide any evidence to police prior to discussing it with your attorney.
+• Refrain from agreeing to undergo any tests, like DNA tests, or providing any evidence to the police before consulting with your attorney.

 • Investigate the circumstances surrounding the alleged rape